 It’s hard to contain your “awww” when you catch your first glimpse of an Arctic fox.
-Their thick, luscious coat, bushy tail, and pup-life features make them one of the most adorable creatures spotted in the region.
-While they look soft enough to pat, they are hardy mammals with a coat that helps keep them warm (to –50c!) and camouflages them in winter when it shifts from brown-grey to white-blue.
+Their thick, luscious coats, bushy tails and pup-life features make them one of the most adorable creatures you can spot in the region.
+While they look soft enough to pat, they are hardy mammals with a coat that helps keep them warm (down to -50°C or -58°F) and camouflages them in winter when it shifts from brown-grey to white-blue.

 The Arctic fox’s incredible hearing is an asset to their survival.
 It allows them to track prey under the snow, swiftly burrowing through it to seize their dinner before taking it down to their den.

 Your best chances of seeing Arctic fox are on our Svalbard In-Depth or Arctic Complete expeditions.
-As Arctic foxes are often nearby polar bears, our guests can sometimes get 2-for-1 sightings!
+As Arctic foxes are often nearby polar bears, our guests can sometimes be treated to 2-for-1 sightings!

 Best time to see the Arctic fox: July to September when their wee pups are born.